Vitamin C: benefits, dosage, contraindications

 Synergies

-The epidemiological study shows that high plasma vitamin C levels are not associated with a reduced risk of allergic rhinitis.
-However, clinical research shows that the nasal form of vitamin C administered three times a day for 2 weeks reduces nasal discharge, obstruction, and nasal edema in 74% of patients with allergic rhinitis.
+The epidemiological study shows that high plasma levels of vitamin C are not associated with a decreased risk of allergic rhinitis.
+However, clinical research shows that the nasal form of vitamin C administered three times a day for 2 weeks reduces nasal secretions, obstruction and nasal edema in 74% of patients with allergic rhinitis.rnrn

 Posologie